 These are all things that CSMs do on a daily basis.

 But happy customers still need to be encouraged to share their stories and tell their contacts about your company.
-Which means your CSMs need to have a marketing mindset.
+Which means your CSMs need to have a marketing mindset when working with users and marketing partners.

 Fortunately, their close relationships with your customers give them great insight into when they should ask for testimonials, encourage rating and reviewing your app, or referring other customers.